thelostadventurer/thelostadventurer/README.md

 quick info thing !! someday i will make this formatted and gorgeous believe in me

-HILLO PONYTOWN im weow!! i am 17, he/him! adhd, dyscalculia, anxiety :] i like to draw and play sewh and  swim and i luv pokemon and i have fun evrydaey!!! i play exclusively on mobile so sometimes i accidentally move or disconnect, 's my bad!!
+HILLO PONYTOWN im weow!! i am 17, he/him! adhd, dyscalculia, anxiety :] i like to draw and play sewh and  swim and i luv pokemon and i have fun evrydaey!!! i play exclusively on mobile so sometimes i accidentally move or disconnect

 ENTOMOPHOBIA pleaseee dont talk to me about bugs and give me a headsup before showing any imagery with bugs

-i have frequent migraines,, if "headache" is in my name cuddles are extremely appreciated ^^; similarly insomnia sometimes kicks my ass and ill wanna sit behind someone <- if i ever react slowly ingame & im not afk, odds are its because of this! "tired" "sleepy" etc may be in my name, cxh is very welcome for all of it
+i have frequent migraines,, if "headache" is in my name cuddles are extremely appreciated ^^; similarly insomnia sometimes kicks my ass and ill wanna sit with someone! "tired" "sleepy" etc may be in my name

 WORLDS IS MY FAVORITE THING EVA ASK ME ABOUT WORLDS!!!!!!